PROPHETIC WORD: 2026 Will Be A Year of Honey; “The Most Beautiful of All Lands” (Ezekiel 20:6)

 1. HONEY IN THE FORM OF EASE AFTER STRAIN

-For years, everything felt like effort.
+For years, everything felt like effort in your life.
 Even obedience required white-knuckled perseverance.
 In 2026, many of you will notice that things which once drained you now come with less resistance.
 Doors will open without excessive explanation.
 Provision will arrive without panic.
 Decisions will feel clearer.

 This is not because the assignment is smaller, but because God is removing unnecessary friction.
 Psalm 81 does not say God would give wheat and honey through exhaustion.
 He says He would satisfy His people.
 Satisfaction is the fruit of alignment.